FormulasQuestion/moodle-qtype_formulas/README.md

 This question type was upgraded to the new question engine introduced in Moodle 2.1 by Jean-Michel Vedrine

-This version is compatible with Moodle 2.6 and ulterior versions.
+This version is compatible with Moodle 3.0 and ulterior versions.
 It has been tested with Moodle versions up to 3.4 and 3.5dev.
+It has also een tested with PHP versions 7.0, 7.1 and 7.2.
+If you are running an older version of Moodle another version of the formulas question type is available for Moodle versions 2.6 to 2.9.

 ### Requirements